21 Mar Jargon Buster – Lead Generation.

 Lead generation can be tricky to master, but an invaluable tool in your digital marketing arsenal.
 The basic premise of which is this – offer something useful in exchange for details.

 This is, in fact, a simple lead generation campaign.

-paying for advertisement to reach people from all walks of life, you’ll draw in people that fit your customer persona.
+With his database, you can create a mailing list of potential customers you know are already interested in your market.
+Rather than paying for advertisement to reach people from all walks of life, you’ll draw in people that fit your customer persona.

 Of course, all lists must be GDPR compliant and must make customers aware that they’re signing up to a mailing list, and that they can cancel at any time.

 What Can I Use as Lead Generation?